qdrant/landing_page/qdrant-landing/content/documentation/tutorials/customer-support-cohere-airbyte.md

 ## Prerequisites

+### Cohere models on AWS

+One of the possible ways to deploy Cohere models on AWS is to use AWS SageMaker.
+Cohere website provides [a detailed guide on how to deploy the models in that way](https://docs.cohere.com/docs/amazon-sagemaker-setup-guide), so you can follow the steps described there to set up your own instance.

-### Qdrant Hybrid Cloud on OCI
+### Qdrant Hybrid Cloud on AWS

-Our documentation covers the deployment of Qdrant on Oracle Cloud, so you can follow the steps described there to set up your own instance.
+Our documentation covers the deployment of Qdrant on AWS in your private region, so you can follow the steps described there to set up your own instance.
 The deployment process is quite straightforward, and you can have your Qdrant cluster up and running in a few minutes.

-[//]: # (TODO: refer to the documentation on how to deploy Qdrant on Oracle Cloud)
+[//]: # (TODO: refer to the documentation on how to deploy Qdrant on AWS)

 Once you perform all the steps, your Qdrant cluster should be running on a specific URL.
 You will need this URL and the API key to interact with Qdrant, so let's store them both in the environment variables: